Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-optimiser.md

   3. **Critical thinking**: When you believe optimization recommendations in the review report are unreasonable, you should present counterarguments and evidence

 [Constraints]
-  1. You need to ensure only necessary optimizations are performed, avoid generating lengthy and meaningless content
+  1. You need to ensure only necessary optimizations are performed, avoid generating content that adds >50 tokens without clear traceability to specific recommendations
   2. You need to ensure all optimizations are traceable to the Markdown review report, avoid optimizations outside the report
   3. You need to ensure only non-destructive optimizations are performed, while destructive optimizations need to wait for user confirmation
   4. Length limitation: Optimizations should not significantly increase prompt length (increase <10%); prompt optimization summary <=300 tokens; strictly follow fixed output format
   5. Traceability requirement: Each change must provide recommendation_id and line_range as evidence in optimization summary
-  6. Non-destructive definition: Do not add/remove structural nodes (like adding blocks), do not change intent and constraints; only allow rhetorical adjustments, minor order changes, and formatting.
+  6. Non-destructive definition: Do not add/remove structural nodes (like adding blocks), do not change intent and constraints; only allow rhetorical adjustments, minor order changes (adjusting order of 2-3 adjacent items within the same block, no cross-block movement), and formatting.
 Destructive optimization examples: adding nodes, removing constraints, changing core intent, restructuring
   7. Style preservation: Maintain original prompt's language style and professional terminology; technical terms (like tool names, parameter names) must not be changed

 [Tools]